Rapid funding of novel and unconventional ideas

 - Administrative information and budget as per the requirements set out in mySNF;

 Only the project description will be transmitted to the evaluators.
-It must be fully anonymised to ensure that the evaluators cannot identify the applicant or any current, previous or future position(s) or institution(s).
-Particular attention must be paid when referring to one’s own publications.
-In addition, the metadata of the project description (PDF document) must not contain any references to the identity of the applicant.
-The SNSF will not consider applications with insufficiently anonymised project descriptions.
+The project description must be fully anonymised to ensure that the experts evaluating it cannot identify the applicant or any current, previous or future position(s) or institution(s).
+When anonymising the project description, particular care must be taken to ensure that references to the applicant's own publications are not indicated as such, as this could compromise anonymity.
+The SNSF will not consider proposals with insufficiently anonymised project descriptions.

-The proposals are evaluated in a double-blind process by members of a dedicated international pool of experts.
-The experts only evaluate the submitted project description without knowing the identity of the applicant or their position/institution.
+The proposals are evaluated in a double-blind process by experts from an international pool.
+The experts only evaluate the submitted project description, without knowing the identity of the applicant or their position/institution.

 - Spark regulations (PDF)